Knowledge Base

 GEO is the practice of structuring brand data and content so that Large Language Models (LLMs) can comprehend, verify, and confidently cite it in their generated responses.

-Instead of fighting for links and keyword density, GEO focuses on establishing high Entity Strength and deep Semantic Architecture.
+Instead of fighting for links and keyword density, GEO focuses on four pillars: foundational discoverability, entity resolution (so AI knows what you are), technical and RAG readiness (so AI can parse your site), and earned authority.
 It ensures that when an AI model synthesizes an answer about your industry, your brand is positioned as a mathematically verified authority in its training data and retrieval pipelines.

 How is GEO different from traditional SEO?